Reality Labs: Smart glasses

 In September 2021, Reality Labs and Ray-Ban announced Ray-Ban Stories, a collaboration on camera-equipped smart glasses that can upload video to Facebook.
+In the following years, additional AI glasses have been released through Reality Labs' partnership with EssilorLuxotica including a premium version featuring a small heads-up display.

 Divisions

 Oculus Studios

-Oculus Studios is a division of Meta that serves as an umbrella organization for its first-party game development studios such as Beat Games, Armature Studio and Sanzaru Games.
+Oculus Studios is a division of Meta that serves as an umbrella organization for its first-party game development studios such as Beat Games and Camouflaj.

 Founding

 Initially the division was more broadly focused on funding, publishing and giving technical advice to third & second party studios to create games and experiences for Oculus Rift.
 Meta pledged to invest more than US$500 million on Oculus Studios to make games and content.
 This period saw them build multi-game relationships with prominent studio partners in a second-party capacity, studios such as Insomniac Games, Twisted Pixel Games, Turtle Rock Studios, and Gunfire Games.

 As focus moved away from the Rift and towards the very successful Meta Quest 2, the priority shifted to acquiring developers as first-party studios, so they could make exclusive games inhouse instead.